Elwell Ferry: Fatalities, accidents and closings

 Walter Russ, originator of the service, was the ferry's first fatality, killed in a March 1942 explosion caused when poorly ventilated fumes ignited in the bilge.
 A year later the ferry had been rebuilt and resumed service with safety improvements.
 In 1967 two men committed suicide by jumping off the ferry and in 1994 two men were killed trying to push an oversize vehicle onto the ferry.
 Prior to the use of wheel chocks, several vehicles had fallen overboard.

 For two months in the summer of 2009, the ferry service remained closed, while pavement erosion from the Cape Fear River at the north and southern ferry landings was repaired.
 Service resumed in August, 2009.
 Following Hurricanes Matthew and Florence in 2016 and 2018, the ferry was closed for a year.
-In January of 2020, flooding caused major damage and the ferry was taken to the Department of Transportation in White Lake, Bladen County for repairs.
-Today it is back on the water between Kelly and Carvers Creek, resuming operation on October 10th, 2022.
+In January 2020, flooding caused major damage and the ferry was taken to the Department of Transportation in White Lake, Bladen County for repairs.
+Today it is back on the water between Kelly and Carvers Creek, resuming operation on October 10, 2022.